MLB Rumors: Cole Hamels Comments On Chances Of Returning To Phillies As Free Agent

 At the age of 35, left-handed pitcher Cole Hamels is now a free agent for the first time in his long MLB career, after the Chicago Cubs decided against giving him a qualifying offer ahead of Monday’s deadline.
-While it’s still far from clear where he may be signing in free agency, he veteran hurler admitted in a recent interview that he wouldn’t mind returning to the team where he spent almost all of his first decade in the majors — the Philadelphia Phillies.
+While it’s still far from clear where he may be signing in free agency, the veteran hurler admitted in a recent interview that he wouldn’t mind returning to the team where he spent almost all of his first decade in the majors — the Philadelphia Phillies.

 Speaking to MLB.com earlier this week, Hamels said that at this point in his career, he would want to join a team that has a good chance of contending for a postseason spot.
 And with the Phillies “finally trying to make that push” to return to the World Series, the pitcher said that he would “love the opportunity” to sign with the team, even if it would be up to Philadelphia to determine whether he fits the organization’s plans.